Laos at beauty pageants: Miss Laos representatives at International beauty pageants

-Miss Universe Laos
+Miss Universe

 The winner of Miss Universe Laos represents her country at the Miss Universe.
 On occasion, when the winner does not qualify (due to age) a runner-up is sent.

-Miss World Laos
+Miss World

 The winner of Miss World Laos (separate pageant) represents her country at the Miss World.
 On occasion, when the winner does not qualify (due to age) a runner-up is sent.
 Before 2018 the 2nd placed of Miss Universe Laos went to Miss World.

-Miss International Laos
+Miss International

 The Miss International Laos award from Miss Universe Laos contest or other pageants represents her country at the Miss International.
 On occasion, when the receiver does not qualify (due to age) another awardee is sent.

-Miss Earth Laos
+Miss Earth

-Miss Supranational Laos
+Miss Supranational

 The Miss Supranational Laos award from Miss Universe Laos contest or other pageants represents her country at the Miss Supranational.
 On occasion, when the receiver does not qualify (due to age) another awardee is sent.

-Miss Grand Laos
+Miss Grand International

 The winner of Miss Grand Laos represents her country at the Miss Grand International.
 On occasion, when the winner does not qualify (due to age) a runner-up is sent.